Jacob’s Italian Turkey & Rigatoni

 Putting in the work:

 Using your spatula, start to mix the spices into the meat and break apart the meat.
-Aim for smaller bite sized chunks.
+Aim for bite sized chunks.
 Less is more here.
 If you get the meat too fine it will become grainy and difficult to eat.
-Spend about 5mins mixing and breaking apart the meat.
+Spend 5mins mixing and breaking apart the meat.

-Most of your oil will be absorbed by the meat now, add another tbsp of oil and mix.
 Cover the Pan and let it cook for another 7-10mins.
 Occasionally mixing.

 Last mile:

 Serve the pasta and leave the meat in the pan to be added on top.
 Most stores only sell large 1.5 lb+ packages of ground turkey.
-Typically more than you want to eat in one sitting.
+Typically, more than you want to eat in one sitting.
 Luckily meat saves great.

 Add your meat and sprinkle over your fresh parmesan